garylirocks/quickrefs/azure-active-directory.markdown

 ## B2B

-- For collaborating with business partners from external organizations like suppliers, partners and vendors
-- Users appear as guests
+- Allow users from other organizations to use apps and resources in your tenant
+- External users can be invited as **guests** (with "#EXT#" extension in their user principal name) or **members**
+- Who can invite:
+  - By default, all users (including guests) can invite guests, if this is turned off, you can assign "Guest Inviter" role explicitly to users
+  - You can create either a allow list or a deny list to control what external domains are allowed
+- How guest user sign in:
   - Guest user won't have credentials saved in your tenant, they will login via another AAD, an email code, SMS code, Google/Facebook account, etc
+  - By default these IdPs are configured: Azure AD, Microsoft Account, Email one-time passcode
+  - If you invite an Gmail account, by default the user would sign-in with one-time passcode, after you add Google as an IdP (you need Client ID and Client Secret), then the user sign in with Google's sign-in experience
+  - You can customize the Terms of Use the invited user needs to agree
+  - The user is usually redirected to My Apps portal

 <img src="images/azure_ad-external-identities.png" width="600" alt="Guest users" />